 - scientific documentation of animals (Crittercams, photo-traps, camptrail cameras etc.)

 - nature documentary, safari photos, hunting and photography

 - animals ascribed human characteristics and vice versa

-- representation of subcultures using animals and questions of identity (e.g. furries)
+- animals and questions of human identity (totemistic animals, but also subcultures, such as furries)

-- hybrids, fantastic creatures and its ideological applications
+- hybrids, fantastic creatures and their ideological applications

 Format of contributions

 - Essays, theoretical papers, overview articles, interviews (approx. 14.000 characters with spaces), visuals encouraged.